devnich/python-programming/README.md

 age = 42
 ```

+## Rules for naming things

--   can only contain letters, digits, and underscore \_ (typically used
+1. Can only contain letters, digits, and underscore
-    to separate words in long variable names)
--   cannot start with a digit
+2. Cannot start with a digit
--   are case sensitive (`age`, `Age` and `AGE` are three different
+3. Are case sensitive: `age`, `Age` and `AGE`
-    variables)

 ## Use `print()` to display values